 - 63-66% D

 - 59 or below = F

 In general, a product that is rated with an A is excellent, B is still acceptable, C could use improvement (or there is something better out there).
 A “D” rating means it did not impress me and I would not purchase.
 An “F” rating, well is not good, and means I would avoid it.

-This review policy is effective from 15 November 2012 and may be modified without prior notification at the editor’s discretion.
+This review policy is effective from 12 October 2014 and may be modified without prior notification at our discretion.